-All responsible public agencies are required to locate, evaluate and identify children with disabilities who are under the jurisdiction of the agency, regardless of the severity of the disability, including children that are attending private schools, highly mobile children as migrant and homeless children, and children who are suspected of having a disability and in need of special education, even though they are advancing from grade to grade.
-The Wright City R-II School District will assure that it will provide a free and appropriate education (FAPE) to all eligible children with disabilities between the ages of 3-21 under its jurisdiction.
-Disabilities include autism, deaf/blindness, emotional disorders, hearing impairment/deafness, mental retardation, multiple disabilities, orthopedic impairment, other health impaired, specific learning disabilities, speech and/or language, traumatic brain injury, visual impairment/blindness, and a young child with a developmental delay.
+All responsible public agencies are required to locate, evaluate, and identify children with disabilities who are under the jurisdiction of the agency, regardless of the severity of the disability, including children attending private schools, children who live outside the district but are attending a private school within the district, highly mobile children, such as migrant and homeless children, children who are wards of the state, and children who are suspected of having a disability and in need of special education even though they are advancing from grade to grade.
+The Wright City R-II School District assures that it will provide a free, appropriate public education (FAPE) to all eligible children with disabilities between the ages of 3 and 21 under its jurisdiction.
+Disabilities include autism, deaf/blindness, emotional disorders, hearing impairment and deafness, intellectual disability, multiple disabilities, orthopedic impairment, other health impairments, specific learning disabilities, speech or language impairment, traumatic brain injury, visual impairment/blindness and young child with a developmental delay.